 I also love white on white (though I can’t imagine every room in my home in a pristine white).
 The trim and doors had been painted a warmer white color recently.
 I decided to go with a brighter white for the walls.
 Believe me, it brightens up the hallway.

 Replacing light fixtures is an essential step to redecorating, so please do not skip this.
-I feel like this one really pulls the entire look together well.
+I feel like this really pulls the entire look together.

 Keep all this in mind when selecting the perfect art and photos for your walls.